The entrance to the McMichael Canadian Art Collection.

 Location: 14 Elm Street, Toronto

-Connect to the canvas: another example of commissioned works in Toronto is Arthur Lismer’s large scale mural Explorers and Builders of Canada, c.
+Another example of commissioned works in Toronto is Arthur Lismer’s large-scale mural Explorers and Builders of Canada, c.
 1927-1932, housed inside Humberside Collegiate in Etobicoke.

 Two men sit on the steps in front of the AGO